stuffmattdoes/resume/readme.md

 <img style="width: 100px;" src="./matt_daddy.png">

 # Matthew J. Morrison
-📧 m.james.morrison00@gmail.com ·  🌎 https://github.com/stuffmattdoes
+📧 m.james.morrison00@gmail.com •  🌎 https://github.com/stuffmattdoes

 ***Excellent Full Stack Developer from Richmond, Virginia with 10 years of experience and a focus on  front-end development and improving both user and developer experience.***

->**✍️ Skills:** TypeScript · React · Full Stack Web Dev · E2E Testing
+>**✍️ Skills:** TypeScript • React • DotNet • Full Stack Web Dev • E2E Testing

 ### ✅ What I'm looking for
 I'm looking to employ my decade of experience in web development as a lead engineer, navigating teams through both technical challenges and external demands.
 I seek a role where both code contribution and developer mentorship are necessary, as I enjoy technical solutions and coaching junior developers.
 Most importantly, I'm looking to push the web development industry forward by solving tough problems using things like *finite state machines* (I'm one of those guys!).